DeveloperLiberationFront/Pdf-Reviewer/README.md

 PDF-Reviewer
 ============

+This is the (deprecated) Google App Engine branch.
+It requires pdf-box 2.0, which lacks a lot of features (presently), due to GAE not supporting SWT

 # Building

   1. Install [Maven](http://maven.apache.org/download.cgi).
 You will not need to explicitly install AppEngine, Maven will do that for you.